Skip to main content

 Not on Etherscan

 If Etherscan can't find the hash, the transaction never reached the network — that's a wallet-connection issue, not a transaction issue.
+Your wallet logged the action but didn't broadcast it.
+Common causes:

 • MetaMask Smart Transactions intercepting the send.